-Douglas County Office of Veterans Affairs assists veterans and their families in obtaining benefits and services in the following categories:
+Douglas County Veterans Service Office assists veterans and their families in obtaining benefits and services in the following categories:

-A variety of benefits and services to spouses, children, and parents of Servicemembers and Veterans who are deceased or totally and permanently disabled by a service-connected disability
+Dependent and Survivor Benefits – A variety of benefits and services to spouses, children, and parents of Service members and Veterans who are deceased or totally and permanently disabled by a service-connected disability

-The VA helps Servicemembers, Veterans, and eligible surviving spouses become homeowners.
+Home Loans – The VA helps Service members, Veterans, and eligible surviving spouses become homeowners.
 As part of our mission to serve you, we provide a home loan guaranty benefit and other housing-related programs to help you buy, build, repair, retain, or adapt a home for your own personal occupancy.

-You may receive Vocational Rehabilitation and Employment (VR&E) services to help with job training, employment accommodations, resume development, and job seeking skills coaching.
+Vocational Rehabilitation and Employment – You may receive Vocational Rehabilitation and Employment (VR&E) services to help with job training, employment accommodations, resume development, and job-seeking skills coaching.

-Eligibility: To qualify, veterans must also meet all three of the following criteria:
+Eligibility: Veterans must meet all three of the following criteria:

 - Be in a retired status.